CR3Swapper/bluepill/VMCS-GUEST.md

 		- tr_rights.unusable: 0
 ```

-* LDTR.
+* LDTR Access Rights Checks.
 The following checks on the different sub-fields apply only if LDTR is usable:

     - Bits 3:0 (Type).
 The Type must be 2 (LDT).
 	- Bit 4 (S).
 S must be 0.
+    - Bit 7 (P).
+P must be 1.
+    - Bits 11:8 (reserved).
+These bits must all be 0.
+    - Bit 15 (G).
+        - If any bit in the limit field in the range 11:0 is 0, G must be 0.
+        - If any bit in the limit field in the range 31:20 is 1, G must be 1.
+    - Bits 31:17 (reserved).
+These bits must all be 0.

 ```
 ldt selector: 0x0000000000000000
 		- ldt.index: 0